-How do you know about the variations when a door is
+How do you know about the variations when a door is opened?

-opened?
 The sensor might be far away from the door and hence may not reflect any variation.
-However it really happens that the area near the door suddenly goes above 8°C.
+However it really happens that the area near the door suddenly goes above 8°C. You would like to know the ideal duration for which you can keep a door opened.
+This will help you to write a proper Standard operating Procedure (SOP).

-All these doubts can be clarified only through a temperature mapping study.
+We can evaluate all these factors only through a temperature mapping study.